Hexman07/AI-Driven-Predictive-Maintenance-for-OEMs---i.Mobilothon-4.0/README.md

 - `data/`: Contains the simulated dataset.
-- `notebooks/`: Jupyter notebook for model training and exploration.
-- `src/`: Source code for the predictive model.
+- `notebooks/`: Jupyter notebook for model training and exploration, Source code for the predictive model.
 - `dashboards/`: Script for the analytics dashboard.